FAQ’s

 What’s the overall aim of the project?

-Our overriding aim is to make Mill Road an attractive, safe and successful shopping street, while retaining its unique atmosphere.
-We are against changing its character through gentrification, and instead want to make it popular and accessible to all residents.
+Our overriding aim is to make Mill Road an attractive, safe and successful residential and shopping street, while retaining its unique atmosphere.
+We are against changing its character through gentrification, but want to make it popular and accessible to all residents and visitors.

 How will your ideas be realised?

-Some of our ideas could be implemented quickly and cheaply; some are longer-term ideas.
-We hope they will act both as a stimulus for councillors and other stakeholders, and as the basis of a meaningful and in-depth consultation with local residents.
+Some of our ideas could be implemented quickly and cheaply.
+We are planning some small-scale interventions on the street, e.g. planters to deter pavement parking.
+Some are longer-term more substantial ideas which will require significant amounts of public sector funding.
+We hope they all our ideas will act as a stimulus for councillors and other stakeholders, and as a starting point for a meaningful and in-depth local authority led consultation with local residents, traders and community groups.

 How can I show my support?